dotnet/csharplang/proposals/required-members.md

 `class`, `struct`, and `record` types gain the ability to declare a _required\_member\_list_.
 This list is the list of all the properties and fields of a type that are considered
 _required_, and must be initialized during the construction and initialization of an instance of the type.
-Types inherit these lists from their base types automatically, providing a seemless experience that removes boilerplate and repetitive code.
+Types inherit these lists from their base types automatically, providing a seamless experience that removes boilerplate and repetitive code.

 ### `required` modifier